mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 {% assign message = comment[1].message %}{% endraw %}
 ```

-Once discovered, the fix was simple --- remove the item position from `comment[1]`.
+Once discovered, the fix was simple --- remove the item position from each `comment[1]`.

 ```liquid
 {% raw %}{% assign avatar  = comment.avatar %}